NotebookManager Reference

 - Changes the

-to the specified notebook ID - No validation is performed - ensure the notebook exists before switching
+active_nbidto the specified notebook ID - No validation is performed - ensure the notebook exists before switching

 Example